-It was a sunny, spring day, the weatherman told me – about twenty degrees Celsius, gentle wind, partly cloudy.
+It was a sunny, fall day – about twenty degrees Celsius, gentle wind, partly cloudy.
 I watched Thomas, with key in hand, paining over which door to open.
 The weather helps me remember the scene.
 I remember he took a deep breath of the fresh spring air and slowly exhaled.
 From what I could tell, it seemed he knew a little bit of something about what lay behind each closed door, and he seemed confident.
 Yet there was a hint of atmosphere around him to the contrary.

 I took a sip from a cherry-colored coffee mug.
 I love coffee.
 Sometimes I wonder if my intense watching is of the form of David’s from his rooftop.
 But then again, I am content and not seeking a place where I am free to condescend.